Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the designated goods subject the countervailing duty;

-(iv)the circumstances under which the applicant falls under a person provided for in paragraph (18) of Article 7 of the Act;
+(iv)the circumstances under which the applicant is regarded as being the person provided for in paragraph (18) of Article 7 of the Act;

-(vi)if the applicant requests that the evidence, etc. submitted be treated as confidential, that fact and the reason therefor;
+(vi)if the applicant requests that the evidence, etc. submitted be treated as confidential, this request and the reason therefor;

-(vii)if the applicant is a person having an interest in the Japanese industry as provided for in paragraph (1) of the preceding Article, the details of support given by the producers, etc. concerned or the labor unions concerned for the request of the applicant as prescribed in paragraph (18) of Article 7 of the Act;
+(vii)if the applicant is a person having an interest in the Japanese industry as provided for in paragraph (1) of the preceding Article, the details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (18) of Article 7 of the Act;

 (viii)any other relevant matters.

-(4)With respect to the period designated under paragraph (7) of Article 7 of the Act, relating to countervailing duty imposed pursuant to the provisions of that paragraph, if a person seeks to request, pursuant to the provisions of paragraph (23) of that Article, the Government to extend the period (hereinafter in this paragraph referred to as “applicant”), the applicant shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence demonstrating that the subsidized imports of the designated goods and the fact of material injury, etc. to a Japanese industry caused by the imports, as provided for in paragraph (23) of that Article is likely to continue or recur after expiry of the designated period:
+(4)If a person seeks, with respect to the period designated under paragraph (1) of Article 7 of the Act that relates to the countervailing duty imposed pursuant to the provisions of that paragraph, to request the Government to extend the period (hereinafter in this paragraph referred to as “applicant”) pursuant to the provisions of paragraph (23) of that Article, the applicant shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence that substantiates that the subsidized imports of the designated goods and the fact of material injury, etc. to a Japanese industry caused by such imports, as provided for in paragraph (23) of that Article is likely to continue or recur after expiry of the designated period:

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the countervailing duty;